shashvatshah9/shashvatshah9.github.io/about.md

 I'm a Grad student at NYU Tandon pursuing a Masters's degree in Computer Engineering with a focus on Deep Learning and High Performance Machine Learning.
 I'm passionate and driven about software engineering, software architecture, and overall software product management.

-If you have any project ideas or want technical consulting related to full-stack development, then [Connect with me on LinkedIn](https://www.linkedin.com/in/shashvatshah9/)

 <details open>
   <summary>Personal and Academic Projects ⚙️</summary>
 <ol>